Department of Defense Whistleblower Program: Intelligence Community Whistleblower Protection Act

-Awareness and Training
+Awareness and training

 The Defense Hotline is the Inspector General's lead in making civilian employees and service members aware of their duty to disclosure, and the consequent protection.

-Critical in protecting whistleblowing is raising awareness.
-The Department of Defense Inspector General promotes this through three methods: outreach, investigations, and training.
+Critical in protecting whistleblowing is raising awareness, the Department of Defense Inspector General promotes this through three methods: outreach, investigations, and training.

 Each of these is interrelated and all support the investigative mission.
 Without "investigations" marked by independence and integrity, outreach and training cannot modify management behavior.

 Outreach is conducted in order to educate strategic stakeholders about the mission of the Department of Defense Inspector General, the basics of whistleblowing and whistleblower reprisal, and to ultimately generate complaint referrals.

 The Department of Defense Inspector General actively investigates whistleblower reprisal complaints not only to educate witnesses and responsible management officials alike in whistleblowing rights and responsibilities, but also to ensure that DoD civilian employees who blow the whistle are protected from reprisal.
 The Department of Defense Inspector General actively trains DoD IG supervisors, managers, and new employees though the Section 2302(c) Certification Program.

 Failure to inform federal employees of their whistleblower rights and obligations hurts the DoD, American warfighters, and the federal government as a whole.

-The Inspector General sees the importance of this in today's current Global War on Terror operations whereby the Defense Hotline provides an avenue to report fraud, waste, and abuse.
+The Inspector General sees the importance of this in a Global War on Terror operations whereby the Defense Hotline provides an avenue to report fraud, waste, and abuse.
 Defense whistleblowers have prompted investigations and audits into numerous mission critical functions and activities that directly impact the warfighter.

-For instance, the Defense Criminal Investigative Service (DCIS) vigorously investigates GWOT-related allegations involving matters such as bribery, theft, and procurement fraud.
-In addition to investigating allegations of fraud, waste, and abuse; in 2008 DCIS launched a proactive project, which is analyzing over $14 billion in payment vouchers related to U.S. Army purchases in Iraq.
+For instance, the Defense Criminal Investigative Service (DCIS) investigates GWOT-related allegations involving matters such as bribery, theft, and procurement fraud.
+In addition to investigating allegations of fraud, waste, and abuse; in 2008, DCIS launched a proactive project, which is analyzing over $14 billion in payment vouchers related to U.S. Army purchases in Iraq.

 Moreover, the DoD IG has numerous ongoing Iraq-related audits including contract surveillance, contract payments, and acquisition of armored vehicles.

 Office of Special Counsel Section 2302(c) certification program

 Defense components seeking a safe haven from violations of whistleblowing training requirements certify through the Office of Special Counsel.

 In 1994, Congress responded to reports of widespread ignorance concerning employees' right to be free from prohibited personnel practices (PPP), especially retaliation for whistleblowing, by enacting 5 U.S.C. §2302(c).
 That provision charges "[t]he head of each agency" to inform agency employees of the rights and remedies available to them" under Title 5 of the United States Code.

 OSC's §2302(c) Certification Program allows federal agencies to meet their statutory obligation to educate their workforce about the rights, responsibilities, and remedies available to them under the Whistleblower Protection Act.
 The DoD IG has participated in the certification process since September 2002.

 As a result, both new and current IG employees are informed of their rights under the Whistleblower Protection Act.

 Compliance with §2302(c) certification provides federal employees with the understanding that: